LibreCAD/docs/ref/coordinates.rst

     :scale: 33
     :alt: Polar Coordinates

-It is worth mentioning here a brief explanation of how angles work in LibreCAD.

-All angles in LibreCAD are measured in 360 degrees in an anti-clockwise direction (see image below) beginning from 0 degrees (the 3 o'clock position).
-The < symbol is used before the angle - e.g.50<45.
+All angles in LibreCAD are measured in 360 degrees in an anti-clockwise direction beginning from 0 degrees (the 3 o'clock position).
+The *<* symbol is used toi designat e an angle whn using polar coordinates, e.g.50<45.

 |
 |